stewart-lab/scRNAseq_library/README.md

 - `title`: The title for the analysis.
 - `annotation_reference`: Indicates whether annotation reference is used in cluster labeling. (e.g., "FALSE")
-- `DE_method`: The method used for differential expression analysis. (we recommend "Scran")
+- `DE_method`: The method used for differential expression analysis.
+"Seurat" or "Scran" (we recommend "Scran")
 - `species`: The species for the analysis. (e.g., "human", "pig")
 - `lanes`: THIS WILL BE AUTOPOPULATED VIA THE PIPELINE
 - `DATA_DIR`: The directory where the FASTQs are stored. (e.g., "/isiseqruns/jfreeman_tmp_home/scRNA_FASTQS/")